atereshkov/Diber-backend/README.md

 You can find more information about Spring Security and OAuth2 integration by [following this link](https://github.com/handioq/spring-boot-security-oauth2/).

 ## REST API (coming soon)

+Our REST API uses [Spring Data Specifications](http://www.baeldung.com/rest-api-search-language-spring-data-specifications) that provide flexible query language and allows you to filter down to exactly the resources you need.

 <b>Auth</b>